 It’s funny how Moroccan jews are so strict about the distinction between Shabat or holiday food and everyday food – my mother never eat Shabat food on a yom chol , a weekday – and vice versa.
-My mother for example, would only eat this salad on Shabat dinner or Shabat lunch but never on a weekday.
-In my family I’m consider to be a rule breaker because I make this salad/mezze and other Shabat dishes whenever I feel like or when I have in hand some leafy greens that I don’t know what to do with.
+In my family I’m considered to be a rule breaker.
+I make this salad/mezze and other Shabat dishes whenever I feel like or whenever I have in hand some leafy greens that I don’t know what to do with.

 Keep in mind that the leaves shrink, a lot!
 To make 1 serving, use at least 5 large leaves of kale, chard or both.

 - 1 bunch of chard or kale or both (remove the hard spines of the kale)

 - 1 - 2 tablespoon harissa

 - Combine all the ingredients below in a small bowl or jar

 - ½ teaspoon hot paprika or ground cayenne pepper (optional)